kubernetes-sigs/external-dns/docs/proposal/provider-metrics.md

      - `slidingWindowDurationSec` - The number of seconds in the sliding window.

 ### Configuration
-PRs that introduce per-provider metrics will add flags that enable/disable metrics on a per-provider basis:
+We will introduce a single flag that can be used to enable flags on a per-provider basis:

 ```
---godaddy-metrics-enabled=true
---aws-metrics-enabled=true
+--metrics-enabled=aws
 ```

 All metrics flags will be disabled by default.
 The `slidingWindowDurationSec` parameter is also configurable:

 ```
---godaddy-metrics-sliding-window-duration-s=60
---aws-metrics-sliding-window-duration-s=60
+--metrics-sliding-window-duration=60s
 ```

 ## Implementation Plan